 Here’s how to make a creamy homemade body wash at home.
 It works amazingly in conjunction with your favorite DIY moisturizer to give your skin an extra oomph of skin-softening goodness.

 Liquid soap is taking over my life at the moment, and I’m loving every minute of it.
 I’ve been making liquid soap using lye (potassium hydroxide) like crazy, as well as surfactant-based bubble bath and shower gels.
 So I thought, how can I take this further?
-With a super creamy homemade body wash recipe!
+With a super creamy DIY body wash recipe!

 This recipe is basically me trying to do just that.
-It’s like a cross between a body wash/shower gel and a creamy lotion, all in one.
+It’s like a cross between a body wash, shower gel, and a creamy lotion, all in one.

 My Homemade Body Wash Recipes

 Lately, I’ve been keeping a bottle of this stuff by the bathtub that I scented with lovely lavender essential oil for relaxation.
 I have another one with refreshing orange essential oil that I use in the shower.